sayan-rc/pintos/README.md

 # PintOS
-A basic operating system featuring a threading system, user program management, and a file system.
+This is a basic operating system featuring a threading system, user program management, and a file system.